dtaylor1701/Parakeet/DESIGN.md

 *   **Protocol-Oriented Design**: Behavior is defined through composable protocols (`Actionable`, `ActionContextProviding`, `ActionErrorHandlerProviding`), allowing for flexible integration into existing architectures like MVVM or TCA.
 *   **Functional Results**: Actions can return results (`ActionResponse`), allowing for a more functional approach to business logic without relying on side effects in the context.
 *   **Dependency Injection (Contextual)**: Actions do not hold onto long-lived dependencies.
 Instead, they receive an `ActionContext` object at execution time, ensuring clean separation of concerns and easy mockability.
-*   **Macro-Driven Development**: Swift Macros are used to generate boilerplate code for action conformance and static factory methods, enabling a DSL-like syntax.
+*   **Macro-Driven Development**: Swift Macros are used to generate boilerplate code for action conformance with an eye toward future features.

 ## 3. High-Level Architecture